luo-lab/pymol/README.md

 # Visualization Software

-#
-# Place any useful VMD, Chimera or Pymol scripts here
+Feel free to upload and download scripts for use in VMD, Chimera and Pymol.